roxcouturier/SIFI_projet/README.md

 Functions_simulations_contamination.R :

-4 functions that simulate data sets with contaminated patients and calculate the sifi according to different parameters: -LambdaB; LambdaA: the scale parameter of the weibull distribution in each arm -n1; n2: the sample size for each arm -ka; kb: the shape parameter of the weibull distribution in each arm
+4 functions that simulate data sets with contaminated patients and calculate the sifi according to different parameters: (LambdaB; LambdaA) the scale parameter of the weibull distribution in each arm (n1; n2) the sample size for each arm (ka; kb) the shape parameter of the weibull distribution in each arm

 Functions_simulations.R :